goschtl/zope/zope.fssync/trunk/src/zope/fssync/README.txt

 by humans in most circumstances a pickle format may be the most complete and easy one to use.
 In the use case of content management it may be more important that all metadata are readable by humans.
-In this case a another format, e.g. RDFa, may be more appropriate.
+In this case another format, e.g. RDFa, may be more appropriate.

 Main components